 Seller grants to Fastenal for business purposes the perpetual, nonexclusive, irrevocable, worldwide, royalty free right to use Seller’s Product Information and Data.
-Seller’s Product Information and Data shall include but not limited to item description, manufacture’s model number, cross-reference data, UL and CSA information, NAFTA data, tariff number preference criteria, regulatory data, shipping data, product dimensions and weight, cost and list price data, forecast data, technical specifications, catalog data and product images for Fastenal’s business purposes, including but not limited to, the right to reproduce (manipulate, reconfigure), copy, publish, sell, transfer (license and sublicense) to any third party or distribute by any other method.
+Seller’s Product Information and Data shall include but not limited to item description, manufacture’s model number, cross-reference data, UL and CSA information, Free Trade Agreement eligibility and supporting data, tariff number preference criteria, hazmat data, regulatory data, shipping data, product dimensions and weight, cost and list price data, forecast data, technical specifications, catalog data and product images for Fastenal’s business purposes, including but not limited to, the right to reproduce (manipulate, reconfigure), copy, publish, sell, transfer (license and sublicense) to any third party or distribute by any other method.
 Seller certifies that the Labeling and Origin Criteria for products (or parts thereof) imported into the United States and distributed to Fastenal is accurate as provided and Seller will promptly notify Fastenal of any changes.
+Notifications for changes related to PPAP controlled product shall be in accordance with the latest AIAG requirements unless otherwise specified in the P.O..
 Seller, as necessary or upon request, will provide relevant information about products, which are distributed to Fastenal locations in any country, including information governing the regulations for sale of product or limitations on the use of such products in these locations.

 Compliance with Laws